By Paul Hellyer

 William & Mary Law School

 The Clinic assists current and former service members with veterans disability benefits claims.
 Students receive course credit for their work with the Clinic.
-For an article describing the Clinic's work, see Calling in the Allied Forces.
+For an article describing the Clinic's work, see Colleges and Universities Join Forces to Help Veterans.

 Military Lawyers Conference (ABA)